-Jennifer Lopez credited the vegan diet for her recent 10-pound weight loss.
+Jennifer Lopez credited the vegan diet for her recent 10-pound weight loss, Celebrity Health reported.

-“Since I had the babies six years ago, I had that really stubborn 8 to 10 pounds on me," Lopez told Access Hollywood.
+“Since I had the babies six years ago, I had that really stubborn 8 to 10 pounds on me," said Lopez.
 "People are used to seeing me be kind of thickish, but when I started eating [vegan], right away I dropped about 8-10 pounds."

 Jennifer said she followed a 100% vegan diet for five weeks and felt incredible.
 "It was a real change," she said.
 "I felt better and people were like, ‘Your energy’s better.'"